systemcarl/weblog/articles/about-me.md

 These preoccupations, as well as a natural curiosity about how things work, have
     carried throughout my post-secondary education and professional career.
-Now, I am primarily a software developer, but I also still see myself as a scientist and educator.
+Now, I am primarily a software developer, but I also see myself as a scientist and educator.

 ### I'd Far Rather Be Happy Than Right
 I continued to pursue my interest in science through a diverse university